 When we are aiming to identify whether a pupil needs special education provision, we will have an early discussion with the pupil and their parents during the induction process.
-These conversations will make sure that:
+These conversations will ensure that:

-- > Everyone develops a good understanding of the pupil's areas of strength and difficulty - > We take into account any concerns the parents have - ➤ Everyone understands the agreed outcomes sought for the child - > Everyone is clear on what the next steps are - All pupils within our setting will receive small group teaching and/or 1:1 support in order to best enable their learning.
+- > Everyone develops a good understanding of the pupil's areas of strength and difficulty. - > We take into account parental concerns as well as aspirations. - > Everyone understands the agreed outcomes sought for the child. - >There is a clear understanding around next steps and transition to the next stage of learning. - All pupils within our setting will receive small group teaching and/or 1:1 support in order to best support their learning.